transeptorlabs/transeptor-bundler/packages/metrics/README.md

-# Monitoring Geth with InfluxDB and Grafana
+# Monitoring Transeptor with InfluxDB, Prometheus and Grafana

-Metrics gives inight into the bundler node to allow for preformance tuning and debugging.
+Metrics gives insight into the bundler node to allow for performance tuning and debugging.
 Transeptor bundler can be be configure to store metrics using a push(InfluxDB) and pull(Prometheus) metrics system.
-Grafana is used to visualize the metrics.
+Grafana is used to visualize all the metrics.

+## Requirements
+1. Docker - `>= v20.10.17`
+2. Docker Compose - `>= v2.10.2`
+3. InfluxDB(docker image) - `influxdb:2.7.1`

 ## Setting up InfluxDB Docker

 By default, InfluxDB is reachable at localhost:8086.
 We can use docker to run InfluxDB in a container.

-### Persist data outside the InfluxDB container
-Create a new directory to store your metrics data.
+1. Create a new directory to store your metrics data.
 ```bash
 mkdir $PWD/influxdb-data
 ```

-### Run InfluxDB(in docker container)

-use docker-compose in tool package to run InfluxDB in a container.
+2. Use docker-compose in tool package to run InfluxDB in a docker container.
 ```bash
 npm run influxdb
 ```